 3 Common Questions About Medical Device Personal Injury Suits

 If you were the victim of a malfunctioning or defective medical device, read on.
-We’ll answer some common questions victims have about pursuing medical device claims and explain how a lawyer can help you recover just compensation.
+We’ll answer common questions about pursuing medical device claims and explain how a lawyer can help you recover just compensation.

 1. Who Is Responsible for Your Injury?

 Depending on the situation, multiple parties may be responsible for serious consequences caused by your defective medical device.
-The doctor and hospital might be responsible if they knew the device they implanted was defective.
-The sales representative who marketed a device irresponsibly could share some blame, as could a lab that improperly tested a device’s safety and function before approving it.
+The doctor and hospital might be responsible if they knew the device they implanted or the medical product they used was defective.
+The sales representative who marketed a device irresponsibly could share the blame.
+Additionally, as could a lab that improperly tested a device’s safety and function before approving it.

-In each of these cases, the product’s manufacturer could also share the blame for your injury and lowered quality of life.
+In each of these cases, the product’s manufacturer could also share the blame for your injury.

-If each of these parties bears a degree of blame for your injury, your lawyer will work with you to file a suit against each defendant in the case.
-Thanks to the legal principle of joint and several liability, if one party can’t afford to pay the full compensation they owe you, the other defendants in the case may have to pay their portion and the portion the other party owes.
+Thanks to the legal principle of joint and several liabilities, if one party can’t afford to pay the full compensation they owe you, the other defendants in the case may have to pay their portion and the portion the other party owes.

 2. What Type of Defective Product Liability Claim Should You File?

-Finally, you can file a failure-to-warn claim, which asserts not that the product was defective but that the manufacturer didn’t give you, your doctor, or the hospital sufficient information about the device to keep it from harming you.
+Finally, you can file a failure-to-warn claim, which asserts not that the product was defective but that the manufacturer didn’t give you, your doctor, or the hospital sufficient instructions, warnings, or information about the device to keep it from harming you.